Idaho

 Genetic Counseling Requirement

-Genetic counseling is a required component of genetic testing.
-It provides participants with the ability to make informed decisions about their healthcare.
-Genetic Testing must be provided to the participant before and after testing.
+Genetic counseling provides participants with the ability to make informed decisions about their healthcare.
+Participants should be made aware of the benefits, risks, limitations, and potential consequences of genetic testing.
+This also involves:

 Genetic counseling must be provided by one of the following:

-2. A physician or physician assistant with the appropriate expertise and training about inherited conditions, risks for disease, testing implications for health management, and interpreting findings of genetic tests.
+• A physician, nurse practitioner or physician assistant with the appropriate expertise and training about inherited conditions, risks for disease, testing implications for health management, and interpreting findings of genetic tests.

 Metabolic Formula Coverage Legislation